DimejiAre/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+=> Semantic HTML is a way of describing the content of HTML scripts.
+It gives meaning to each section using tags.
+It also provides structure to our html script and helps when people with learning disabilities are consuming our web sites/applications.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+=> "display: block" takes up the entire width of the page.
+Each block element starts on a new line.
+Example: div, paragraph "display: inline" takes only the space required for the content. inline element stack side by side.
+Example: span, anchor

 3. What are the 4 areas of the box model?

+=> Content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+=> By default, align-items: center will work on the Cross-Axis

 5. Explain why git is valuable to a team of developers.

+=> Git provides version control for all software which we are developing.
+It allows creation of multiple save / rollback points, So In the case of a problem, it allows a developer to go back to a previous working commit and start from there.
+It also allows multiple developers work on a project simultaneously without creating issues.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.